Pressure-Driven Phase Evolution and Optoelectronic Properties of Lead-free Halide Perovskite Rb$_2$TeBr$_6$: Experimental Details

 \section{Experimental Details}

 Crystalline powders of Rb$_2$TeBr$_6$ are synthesized via the acid precipitation method \cite{Mukherjee}.
 High-purity RbBr (Purity $\geq$ 99.9\%) and TeO$_2$ (Purity $\geq$ 99.9 \%), obtained from Sigma-Aldrich, are mixed in a 2:1 molar ratio and dissolved in 2 mL of hydrochloric acid (48 wt\% in water) in a sealed glass vial.
-The resulting solution is stirred continuously at 110$^{\circ}$C for 2 hours, followed by an additional 2 hours of aging at the same temperature without stirring.
+The resulting solution is stirred continuously at 110$^{\circ}$C for 2 hours, followed by an additional 2 hours of ageing at the same temperature without stirring.
 The mixture is then allowed to cool to room temperature and kept undisturbed overnight to facilitate crystallization.
-The resulting precipitate Rb$_2$TeBr$_6$ is washed several times with ethanol and dried for further use.
+The resulting precipitate of Rb$_2$TeBr$_6$ is washed several times with ethanol and dried for further use.

-Pressure-dependent Raman, photoluminescence (PL), and optical absorption measurements are performed using a piston-cylinder type diamond anvil cell (DAC) equipped with 300 $\mu\text{m}$ culet diamonds.
+Pressure-dependent Raman, photoluminescence (PL), and optical absorption measurements are performed using a piston-cylinder type diamond anvil cell (DAC) equipped with diamond anvils with 300 $\mu\text{m}$ culet \cite{Mukherjee}.
 A stainless-steel gasket (initial thickness 290 $\mu\text{m}$) is pre-indented to 50 $\mu\text{m}$ and a 100 $\mu\text{m}$ hole is drilled at its center to serve as the sample chamber.
 The Rb$_2$TeBr$_6$ sample, along with a few ruby grains for pressure calibration, is loaded into the chamber.
 High purity silicon oil serves as the pressure-transmitting medium (PTM).
-Pressure is determined using the ruby fluorescence method \cite{ruby} for Raman, PL and optical bandgap measurements, whereas, for pressure calibration in high-pressure XRD measurements, small amount of fine silver powder is added along with the sample \cite{Mukherjee}.
+Pressure is determined using the ruby fluorescence method \cite{ruby} for Raman, PL and optical absorption measurements, whereas, for pressure calibration in high-pressure XRD measurements, a small amount of fine silver powder is added along with the sample.

 Raman and PL measurements are conducted in backscattering geometry using a Monovista confocal micro-Raman spectrometer (SI GmbH) equipped with a 750 mm monochromator and a PIXIS 100BR CCD detector (1340 × 100 pixels).
 A 532 nm Cobolt-samba diode-pumped solid-state laser is used for excitation.
 The Raman measurements are performed using a Bragg filter to collect spectral data in the range 10 cm$^{-1}$ to 350 cm$^{-1}$, and the spectra are collected with a 1500 grooves/mm grating, whereas for PL measurements, 600 grooves/mm grating is used.
-A $20X$ long-working distance objective is used for both focusing the laser and collecting the scattered light.
+A $20X$ long-working-distance objective is used for both focusing the laser and collecting the scattered light.